-For a filing and delicious burger head to Tulum town and dine at The Good Burger.
+For a filling and delicious burger head to Tulum town and dine at The Good Burger.
 It’s not just good, but pretty freaking delicious.
 Prices may be a little pricer but it was some of the best food in Tulum and worth paying if you want a good meal.

-During my visit for lunch I ordered the vegetarian burger with a side of hand-cut fries and it was very filling and appetizing.
+During my visit for lunch, I ordered the vegetarian burger with a side of hand-cut fries and it was very filling and appetizing.

 The Good Burger has vegan and vegetarian options to select from.

 Raw Love is another spot to grab breakfast in Tulum and most popular vegan restaurant.

 You can reach the hippy haven after walking through the jungle path, look for the sign or you may pass the restaurant.